mui/material-ui/docs/src/pages/css-in-js/basics/basics.md

 install();
 ```

-It's **recommended** to place the above code in a separate file (e.g. `bootstrap.js`) and importing it in your application entry point (e.g. `index.js`).
+It is **recommended** to place the above code in a separate file (e.g. `bootstrap.js`) and to import it in your application's entry point (e.g. `index.js`).
-It ensures the installation is executed before anything else because ECMAScript imports are hoisted to the top of the module.
+This ensures that the installation is executed before anything else, because ECMAScript imports are hoisted to the top of the module.
 If the installation step is not performed correctly the resulting build could have conflicting class names.

 We will make `@material-ui/styles` the default style implementation for the core components in Material-UI v4.
 This installation step is **temporary**.
-Waiting for the v4 release, we are using dependency injection.
-Behind the scene, the `install()` function is switching the styling engine the core components are using.
+Behind the scenes, the `install()` function switches the styling engine the core components use.

 ## Getting started